epost/simple-react-app/README.md

 # simple-react-app

-Simple ReactJS application to add users to a particular model
+Simple ReactJS application to add and remove users to/from a particular model